shinshin86/google-drive-Kakeibo/README.md

 # google-drive-Kakeibo
-"google-drive-Kakeibo" for household accounts on Google Drive. it is a simple app
+#####"google-drive-Kakeibo" for household accounts on Google Drive. it is a simple app.

-(Japanese only so far).

----
 * Version 0.9(beta)
+* Japanese only so far

 #概要
 ---